 - Please note: Current OHBM elected leadership are ineligible to receive OHBM Awards.

 The OHBM Council is charged with the selection of the Glass Brain Award recipient and will meet after the submission deadline to review the award criteria and discuss each nominee.
 The Council will then vote electronically on their top ranked candidates.
 If needed, the Council will meet again to discuss any split decisions and make a final selection.
-The award recipient will be notified in February 2019.
-The award recipient will not be announced until the Opening Ceremonies at the Annual Meeting.
+The award recipient will be notified in April 2021.

-The award recipient will be provided with an OHBM Glass Brain Award, gratis Annual Meeting registration, coach travel, and two nights lodging at the host hotel.
+The award recipient will be provided with an OHBM Glass Brain Award and gratis Annual Meeting registration.
+When the Annual Meeting is held in-person, the recipient's coach air travel and two nights lodging at the host hotel will be provided.

 Questions?
 Please direct them to the OHBM Executive Office at firstname.lastname@example.org.